ptr1337/archlinux-kernel-builder/README.md

         3 : CLANG
         4 : CLANG+LLVM

-If not set it will build with CLANG+LLVM by default.
+If not set it will build with GCC by default.

 ### XanMod kernel